Jeremy Nicholls discusses the specific challenges faced by investors and grant-makers when it comes to managing the impact in their portfolios.

 Social Value International are delighted to announce that Khulood Hindiyeh has become the first ever Accredited Practitioner in Jordan.
 To celebrate Khulood’s success we did a Q&A with Khulood about this exciting new stage in her career.
 What inspired you to become an Accredited Practitioner?
 Being a CSR and Sustainability expert working with several companies and local organisations for the past 13 years in the Middle East, I realised that many companies lack a comprehensive strategic approach for sustainability and CSR that is aligned with community needs and support their business objectives.
 This has resulted in implementing ad-hoc or seasonal

 We are delighted to announce that i-propeller have officially become an organisational member of Social Value International.
 They say; “We’re excited to become a member of Social Value International.
 Finding new ways to create social value in an entrepreneurial way is our core business.
 In making this mission work, we have always been very much inspired by Social Value International.” i-propeller are a boutique consultancy for shared value, social business innovation and collective impact.
-We advise companies and governments on how to develop shared value, collective impact strategies, business models and go-to-market innovation trajectories to strengthen their business proposition in
+They advise companies and governments on how to develop shared value, collective impact strategies, business models and go-to-market innovation trajectories to strengthen their business proposition in

 After ten years as Chief Executive Officer of Social Value UK (SVUK) and three years as CEO of Social Value International (SVI), Jeremy Nicholls is stepping down from both roles as of June.
 Jeremy is deeply committed to the continuing growth and success of SVUK and SVI and will maintain his support for both organisations as a member rather than as CEO. ”It’s very difficult to step down from a role that I love and from leading the organisations which I helped start and have grown over the last decade.
 It has to happen at some point and SVUK and